ClodaghMurphy/MachineLearningandStatistics/Project2020/README.md

 ## How to run the web service

-Follow instructions!
+Follow instructions!<br>
-Input the relevant line on your cmd linux/Windows/bash A "hard kill" is required to close the application (Ctrl C) `bash Linux export FLASK_APP=webservice.py python3 -m flask run`
+Input the relevant line on your cmd linux/Windows/bash<br>
+A "hard kill" is required to close the application (Ctrl C)<br>
+`bash Linux
+export FLASK_APP=webservice.py
+python3 -m flask run`